ongres/stackgres/doc/content/en/03-tutorial/03-simple-cluster/_index.md

 title: Create a simple cluster
 weight: 3
 url: tutorial/simple-cluster
+description: Details about how to create a simple StackGres cluster.
 ---

 StackGres is operated via CRDs (here is the full [CRD Referece]({{% relref "06-crd-reference" %}})).
 As such, you don't